Higher connectivity of the Morse complex: Introduction

 \section{Introduction}

-The Morse complex $\morse(\Delta)$ of a simplicial complex $\Delta$ is the simplicial complex of all gradient vector fields on $\Delta$.
+The Morse complex $\morse(\Delta)$ of a finite simplicial complex $\Delta$ is the simplicial complex of all gradient vector fields on $\Delta$.
 See Section~\ref{sec:morse_cpx} for a more detailed definition.
-The Morse complex $\morse(\Delta)$ has several important properties, for example two connected simplicial complexes are isomorphic if and only if their Morse complexes are isomorphic \cite{capitelli17}.
-Additionally, outside a few sporadic cases, for connected $\Delta$ the group of automorphisms of $\morse(\Delta)$ is isomorphic to that of $\Delta$ \cite{lin19}.
-Furthermore, the Morse complex may be viewed as a discrete analog of the space of gradient vector fields on a manifold; see, e.g., \cite{Palis82}.
+The Morse complex $\morse(\Delta)$ has several important properties.
+For example, two connected simplicial complexes are isomorphic if and only if their Morse complexes are isomorphic \cite{capitelli17}.
+Additionally, outside a few sporadic cases, for connected $\Delta$ the group of automorphisms of $\morse(\Delta)$ is isomorphic to that of $\Delta$ \cite{lin21}.
+The Morse complex may be viewed as a discrete analog of the space of gradient vector fields on a manifold; see, e.g., \cite{Palis82}.

-The homotopy type of $\morse(\Delta)$ is only known for a handful of examples of $\Delta$, and in general it is a rather difficult problem to compute $\morse(\Delta)$.
-In this paper we relax the question, from asking for the precise homotopy type, to just asking how highly connected $\morse(\Delta)$ is (meaning up to what bound the homotopy groups vanish).
-Higher connectivity is a homotopy invariant of a space, and can be used to determine relationships between homotopy groups of spaces up to a certain dimension, e.g., via the Blakers--Massey theorem \cite[Section 6.4]{arkowitz11}.
-We are able to find very general bounds on the higher connectivity of $\morse(\Delta)$, which only require a computation of two measurements on $\Delta$, namely the number of edges in its Hasse diagram and the maximum degree of a vertex in its Hasse diagram.
+The homotopy type of $\morse(\Delta)$ is only known for a handful of examples of $\Delta$, and in general it is difficult to compute.
+In this paper, we relax the question to just asking how highly connected $\morse(\Delta)$ is (meaning up to what bound the homotopy groups vanish).
+Our first main result is the following:

-Our first main result is about connectivity and simple connectivity of $\morse(\Delta)$.
-Let $h(\Delta)$ be the number of edges in the Hasse diagram of $\Delta$ and $d(\Delta)$ the maximum degree of a vertex in the Hasse diagram.
-Here the complex $\genmorse(\Delta)$ is the so called generalized Morse complex, which is the complex of all discrete vector fields (allowing for cycles) on $\Delta$.